embassy-rs/chiptool/README.md

     This means the HAL major-bumping the PAC dep version  is a breaking change, so the HAL would have to be major-bumped as well.
 And all PAC bumps are breaking, and they're VERY common...

-### All register access is unsafe

-Reasons:

-- Since there are no owned structs, there can be data races when writing to a register from multiple contexts (eg main thread and interrupt).
-Ensuring no data races is left to the HALs (HALs are already doing this anyway, see above)
-- DMA registers can be turned into arbitrary pointer dereferencing.
-- Controls for low-level chip features such as RAM power control or clock control can break safety in interesting ways.

 ### Structs representing register values (sets of fields)

 Current svd2rust provides "read proxy" and "write proxy" structs with methods to access register fields when reading/writing.
 However: